 Other uses of henna include being used to dye and preserve cloth, as well as to dye hair and leather.
 The flowers of the Lawsonia Inermis are used to make perfume.
 It is even used to repel insects

 Products sold as “black henna”, or “neutral henna”, are actually not really Henna products at all.
 What is sold as “black Henna” is actually partly fermented, dried indigo or has PPD added to it – used in conjunction with real Henna to dye hair.
 The “black” variety, although quite popular among tourists to the Middle East, can actually cause harm to your skin if you have an allergic reaction.
 If applied to the skin for too long, it causes blistering – but only after 3 to 12 days afterwards and scars can be permanent.

 Neutral henna is not really henna either – it is actually a herb called Cassia Obovata – also used to dye hair.
 However, it has no relation to Lawsonia inermis – barring the misleading name.

 The lawsonia, or mehndi plant has thus been the source of much joy (tattoos and body art), pain relief (medicinal uses), and practical uses (used to dye hair, leather and cloth, as well as repel insects) for the people from the regions where it is grown in abundance.
 The henna plant thus provides (by itself) alternatives to a number of other products and applications.

 Henna Hair Dye

-Henna Hut – Harvest Moon ® pure red orange henna will do henna tattoos in less than 15 minutes.
+Infinite Earth – Harvest Moon ® pure red orange henna will do henna tattoos in less than 15 minutes.
 45 minutes will give you super dark staining henna if you mix Shelly oil in with it.
 Tattoos that will last up to 3 weeks.
-Deep red also makes for awesome henna tattoos.
+Deep red also makes deep dark awesome henna tattoos.